 Editor's Note-Partial or abbreviated translations of this Russian article have been published before, one by Science and Society, another by The New York Times.
 Considerable interest was aroused and widely differing interpretations were offered.
 Without the full context, however, interpretations are apt to be erroneous.
-Thus, it was felt desirable to make an un-
+Thus, it was felt desirable to make an unabridged translation available.